 Designated by the National Endowment for the Humanities as one of just eleven Independent Research Institutions in the United States, the Institute offers annually, in conjunction with the NEH, a two-year postdoctoral fellowship designed to give the most accomplished and promising beginning scholars in the nation an opportunity to revise their dissertations into books that will make major contributions to the field of early American studies.
-In addition, a six-year grant from the Andrew W. Mellon Foundation currently enables the Institute to offer annually a one-year Andrew W. Mellon Postdoctoral Research Fellowship to a scholar whose first-book manuscript has significant potential for enriching the early American field.
-The Institute also cooperates with the Colonial Williamsburg Foundation in awarding short-term fellowships for research in the Foundation's collections by pre-doctoral, postdoctoral, and independent scholars.
+In addition, a grant from the Andrew W. Mellon Foundation currently enables the Institute to offer annually a one-year Andrew W. Mellon Postdoctoral Research Fellowship to a scholar whose first-book manuscript has significant potential for enriching the early American field.
 Through the sponsorship and co-sponsorship of conferences, the Institute provides forums for a rich variety of scholarship on the formative period of United States history.
-A biannual newsletter, Uncommon Sense, an Internet association, H-OIEAHC, and a website

-(http://www.wm.edu/oieahc) keep the Institute's national and international constituency informed about the early American field, and its Kellock Library welcomes amateur and professional researchers alike.
+A biannual newsletter, Uncommon Sense, an Internet association, H-OIEAHC, and a web site (www.wm.edu/oieahc) keep the Institute's national and international constituency informed about the early American field, and its Kellock Library welcomes amateur and professional researchers alike.
 The Institute also supports the editing of the papers of Chief Justice John Marshall.
 Finally, the Institute cooperates with The Colonial Williamsburg Foundation on projects of mutual interest, a collaboration that makes the creative scholarship of a wide array of early Americanists readily available to the nation's preeminent outdoor public museum.

 The Institute's role in advancing the study of early America enriches the intellectual life of The College of William and Mary.
 Its senior professional staff and the two-year postdoctoral fellows teach graduate-level courses in several departments, among them history, and the American Studies program.
 As a result, students have ready access to the most current research and writing on early America taking place in these fields.
-Institute colloquia, which convene regularly during the academic year, feature work in progress by both entry-level and more senior scholars and encourage William and Mary graduate students to participate in the discussions.
+Institute colloquia, which convene monthly during the academic year, feature work in progress by entry-level and senior scholars and encourage the participation of William and Mary graduate students in the discussions.
 William and Mary graduate students are similarly invited to take part in the Institute's annual conferences.
 Held in early summer in different regions of the country and organized entirely through calls for papers, these meetings are specifically designed to give graduate students opportunities for presenting their work and are widely known for drawing enthusiastic audiences composed of students working on their dissertations and junior and senior scholars.
 The Institute also administers, in conjunction with the history department, an editorial apprenticeship program that gives qualified William and Mary graduate students a chance to develop their skills and gain practical experience by working with book manuscripts and William and Mary Quarterly articles.